ergoplatform/ergo-headless-dapp-framework/README.md

 ## Getting Started

-To learn how to use the HDF a tutorial series has been created which takes you step-by-step in developing your own headless dApp.
+The `Math Bounty Headless dApp` tutorial series has been created to guide you through using the Ergo Headless dApp Framework.
+You will be lead step-by-step in developing your own headless dApp from project creation all the way to implementing a command line based interface.

 Currently available parts:
 1. [Math Bounty Headless dApp - Getting Started Writing Your First Action](tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md)